Mark Canha Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, which ranks 11th in MLB.
+- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in MLB.

-- The Phillies have a 3.98 team ERA that ranks 11th among all league pitching staffs.
+- The Phillies' 3.98 team ERA ranks 10th among all league pitching staffs.

-- Phillies pitchers combine to rank 11th in baseball in home runs given up (150 total, 1.1 per game).
+- Phillies pitchers combine to surrender 151 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- In his last time out on Saturday against the St. Louis Cardinals, the righty tossed seven innings, giving up one earned run while surrendering three hits.
+- The righty last pitched on Sunday against the St. Louis Cardinals, when he threw seven scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.